 Auto Insurance Rates

-Automobile insurance companies in Georgia are all signing a very similar song, auto coverage is unprofitable!
+Automobile insurance companies in Georgia are all singing a very similar song, auto coverage is unprofitable!
 Underwriters have experienced nearly ten (10) years of combined ratios above 100%.
 (A combined ratio is loss ratio (claims/premiums) inclusive of investment income).
 The numbers vary slightly form company to company, but all agree that it is an issue.

 Factors that are contributing to the poor performance of automobile insurance include: